| 502.01 | |

 - coverage is at least 100% of the Insurable ValueInsurable ValueFor any Property, the estimate of the maximum dollar amount needed to replace, repair, or reproduce the Property, but excluding any land value. ;

-- deductible does not exceed the greatest of:
+- deductible does not exceed the greater of:

 - the applicable maximum amount per Part II, Chapter 5: Property and Liability Insurance, Section 501.02B: Deductibles; and